 POGGIOLI: Ibrahim Diallo, a trade unionist who emigrated here from Mali, called on Italians to stand alongside immigrants.

-Professor ILVO DIAMANTI (Sociology, University of Urbino) (Through Translator) This White Christmas affair shows Italians are playing too much with racism -in soccer stadiums, in daily life, and in politics.
+POGGIOLI: Professor ILVO DIAMANTI (Sociology, University of Urbino) (Through Translator) This White Christmas affair shows Italians are playing too much with racism - in soccer stadiums, in daily life, and in politics.
 Words are not neutral.
 Words that praise xenophobia, foment xenophobia.

 POGGIOLI: With immigrants now reaching about 7 percent of the population, the Northern League has been in the forefront in fomenting fear and tension.
 It has proposed everything from separate buses for immigrants to banning the construction of new mosques, and even denying licenses for kebab shops and other non-Italian food in city centers.
 Soccer stadiums are another arena fostering racism.